xenocrat/chyrp-lite/README.md

 ## Installation

-You can install Chyrp Lite in four steps:
+You can install Chyrp Lite in three steps:

 1. If using MySQL, create a MySQL database with a username and password.
 2. Download the [latest release](https://github.com/xenocrat/chyrp-lite/releases), unzip, and upload to your web server.
-3. Open your web browser and navigate to where you uploaded Chyrp Lite.
-4. Run the installation process by visiting [install.php](install.php) in your web browser.
+3. Run the installation process by visiting [install.php](install.php) in your web browser.

-That's it!
-Chyrp Lite will be up and running and ready for you to use.

 ## Upgrading